bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/substring.md

     replaceString('World', 'Web', 'Brave New World')

-Note that this can result in an infinite loop if `oldS` is itself a substring of `newS` — for example, if you attempted to replace '`World`' with '`OtherWorld`' here.
+Note that this can result in an infinite loop if `oldS` is itself a substring of `newS` — for example, if you attempted to replace ‘`World`’ with ‘`OtherWorld`’ here.

 A better method for replacing strings is as follows: